Are you trying to keep your website safe from malicious hackers and bots?

-Wordfence is a WordPress security plugin that has some amazing features to protect your WordPress site.
+Wordfence is a WordPress security plugin that has some amazing advanced features to protect your WordPress site.
 You can use the basic version without spending a cent.

 - Basic version is free to use for as many sites as you need

 - Monitors visits and hack attempts in real time including origin, their IP address, the time of day, and time spent on your site

 - Tracks and alerts you about breached password usage so you can create a new strong password immediately

 - Protects from brute force attacks by limiting failed login attempts

-BulletProof Security is a WordPress security plugin that doesn’t look all that cool, but gets you some basic security features for free, so it’s worth being on the list.
+BulletProof Security is a WordPress security plugin that doesn’t look all that cool, but gets you some basic site security features for free, so it’s worth being on the list.

 - A somewhat easy-to-use setup wizard